anshulbajpai/scala-playframework-effects/README.md

  [ZIO](https://zio.dev/), we still have to convert it into a `Future`.

 This library provides a way to create action methods which are abstracted from effect.
 At the moment, we only support [IO](https://typelevel.org/cats-effect/datatypes/io.html).
-This also allows writing controllers using the tagless-final approach.
+This allows writing controllers using the tagless-final approach as well.

 ## Usage